sw1zpwr/whitebit-api/Public/http-public-v2-doc.md

 ```
 [GET] /v2/public/depth/{market}
 ```
-This will return the current order book as two arrays (bids / asks).
+This endpoint retrievs the current order book as two arrays (bids / asks).

 **Response is cached for:**
 _1 second_